kpavery/System-Fo/README.md

 And one rule is modified:
 - Function application has added parentheses around the function.
 For example: `(λx:⭑.x) 4`

-An image showing the Typing and kinding rules is below.
+An image showing the syntax rules is below.
 <img src="https://raw.githubusercontent.com/kpavery/System-Fo/master/rules/syntax.png" alt="Syntax Rules" height="155" />